iposton/angular-senators-votes/README.md

 ```

 ### Use ng-init with ng-repeat to run multiple functions
-In this app I needed to get all the bills voted on and the voting results of each bill that each state senator has voted on since the start of 2017.
+In this app I need to get all the bills voted on and the voting results of each bill that each state senator has voted on since the start of 2017.
 With this api first I get a senator by id and pass that into the endpoint that will return all the bills that this senator voted on.

 ```js